rfwlab/rfw/docs/articles/api/router.md

 - `RegisterRoute(Route)` adds a route definition.
 - `Navigate(path)` programmatically changes the URL.
+- `InitRouter()` starts the router and listens for navigation events.
 - `ExposeNavigate()` exposes navigation to JavaScript as `goNavigate`.
 - `NotFoundComponent` or `NotFoundCallback` handle unmatched routes.
 - Guards: `Guard` functions run before navigation and can cancel by returning `false`.